 After you receive an offer from us, our International Office will assist you with visas, accommodation and other related issues.

 Fee per academic year: Eur 8,500

-• understanding the diversity of young children's growth and development • developing an awareness of the impact of the social, cultural and life experiences on children’s learning and development • a broad pedagogical knowledge to understand how young children learn • the ability to plan, develop and implement developmentally appropriate activities that are based on their interests through the most effective way; therefore applying theory to practice; • an awareness of a range of professional issues which impact directly on the management of and relationships amongst a group of learners • an array of skills, attitudes and dispositions to become competent and committed professionals through the practical aspects of the course • an awareness of the ethical issues implicit in the professional role • a commitment to social justice and democratic participation in an education where children’s rights, voices and an ethics of care are valued • an understanding that teaching and learning are complex processes that involve working with multi-disciplinary professionals, parents and multiple practitioners • an acquisition of specialised knowledge of early childhood education-related aspects of the following areas: Psychology, Pedagogy, Professional Practice, Creative Activity, and Professional Issues.
+• the ability to plan, develop and implement developmentally appropriate activities that are based on their interests through the most effective way; hence applying theory to practice; • an awareness of a range of professional issues which impact directly on the management of and relationships amongst a group of learners • an array of skills, attitudes and dispositions to become competent and committed professionals through the practical aspects of the course • an awareness of the ethical issues implicit in the professional role and a commitment to social justice and democratic participation in an education where children’s rights, voices and an ethics of care are valued • an understanding that teaching and learning are complex processes that involve working with multi-disciplinary professionals, parents and multiple practitioners • an acquisition of specialised knowledge of early childhood education-related aspects of the following areas: Psychology, Pedagogy, Professional Practice, Creative Activity, and Professional Issues.

 Students who wish to participate in an ERASMUS exchange are encouraged to do so during the second semester of the second year of the course.